Main findings of the ACMS: 2023

 Maltreatment

 ACMS findings have highlighted the early and ongoing harm associated with child maltreatment in Australia.
-Our findings show the influence of child maltreatment extends far beyond childhood and can persists across the life.
-Our data shows Australians who experience childhood maltreatment (physical abuse, sexual abuse, emotional abuse, neglect, and exposure to domestic violence) are substantially more likely to have a mental disorder, engage in health risk behaviours and to have high health service utilisation.
+Our findings show the influence of child maltreatment extends far beyond childhood and can persist across the life.
+Our data shows Australians who experience childhood maltreatment (physical abuse, sexual abuse, emotional abuse, neglect, and exposure to domestic violence) are substantially more likely to have a mental disorder, engage in health risk behaviours, and to have high health service utilisation.

 The relationship between maltreatment experiences and these outcomes is complex and may be influenced by numerous factors.
 We found emotional abuse, sexual abuse and multi-type maltreatment (where an individual experiences more than one different type of maltreatment) are associated with the worst outcomes.
 This highlights that while it is essential to reduce all types of maltreatment the reduction of these types in particular is especially important.